We’re thrilled to announce the Release Candidate of BTG Core wallet v0.17.1

 This major update to our Full Node wallet includes substantial new features for BTG and numerous bug fixes.

-You can download the new Release Candidate here:
+You can download the latest release here:

 As promised, BTG strives to stay in-sync with Bitcoin Core’s developing features.
 BTG Core v0.17.1 parallels features of Bitcoin Core v0.17.1; developers and engineers can expect to see the same changes they already experienced upgrading Bitcoin Core from version 15 to versions 16/17.